shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/interfaces/daml-finance-interface-account.rst

   Interface that allows implementing templates to create and remove accounts
 - :ref:`Account <module-daml-finance-interface-account-account-92922>`:
   Interface which represents an established relationship between a custodian and an owner.
-It specifies parties controlling incoming and outgoing transfers, and allows for crediting and debiting holdings
+It specifies the parties required to authorize incoming and outgoing transfers, as well as those responsible for authorizing account freezes.
+Furthermore, it facilitates the process of crediting and debiting holdings for the account.
 - :ref:`Util <module-daml-finance-interface-account-util-56106>`:
-  Utility functions related to accounts, e.g., getting the custodian or the owner of an account
+  Utility functions related to accounts, e.g., getting the custodian or the owner of an account.